blorente/naylang-documentation/src/evaluator.md

 Execution Evaluator
 -------

 The `ExecutionEvaluator` (or EE) is one of the most crucial components of Naylang.
-It is it's responsibility to traverse the AST created by the parser and interpret each node's meaning, executing the commands necessary to simulate the desired program's behavior.
+It is its responsibility to traverse the AST created by the parser and interpret each node's meaning, executing the commands necessary to simulate the desired program's behavior.
 In a sense, it could be said that the `ExecutionEvaluator` is the engine of the interpreter.

 As previously described, the `ExecutionEvaluator` (as do all other subclasses of `Evaluator`) follows the Visitor pattern to encapsulate the processing associated with each node.
 This particular subclass overrides every node processing, since each one has some sematics associated with it.